joncain/red5-setup/README.md

 ## Create Launch Config

 Use the [red5-cli](https://github.com/iCentris/red5-cli) to create a launch config.
-This is only required for a fresh install.
+If the Red5 version has changed, you will need to adjust the request template.

 ```bash
 red5 create-config